binary-birthday/arkatechture/README.md

-# arkatechture

-Code challenge for Arkatechture
+# Code challenge for Arkatechture

 ## Instructions